 This is book three of the series that begins with The Goose Girl (mostly about Isi, who became Queen of Bayern) and continues with Enna Burning (focusing on Enna, Isi’s friend).
 In this book, the limelight is on 17-year-old Razo, a friend of Isi’s and Enna’s.

 Bayern and the country with which it was formerly at war, Tira, have decided to exchange ambassadors.
 Razo is picked to go along as part of the guard, called The King’s Own.
-Razo’s selection is a mystery, because he is clumsy and not known as a warrior, but he is thrilled even as he continually wonders why he was included.
+Razo’s selection is a mystery, because he is clumsy and not known as a warrior, but he is thrilled even as he himself continually wonders why he was included.
 Enna is also picked to go, because her two gifts – being able to pull heat from the air and turn it to fire, and to hear the voice of the wind – will help the guards determine if there are dangers ahead, and if so, to thwart them.

 In Ingridan, the capital of Tira, the Bayern group meets a number of interesting characters, including Lady Dasha, a girl of sixteen who is the daughter of Tira’s ambassador to Bayern.
 They get to know the Tirans and exchange ideas on the best clothing, food, and even weather – the book offers a nice commentary on how learning about other cultures can help build bonds between them, even though, at first, there is only a thin barrier separating friendship and suspicion.